Energy

 Dynamic plans can be a good fit if you:

-• Have an electric vehicle and charge it overnight
+• Have an electric vehicle and can charge it during cheaper periods

 • Work from home and can shift usage outside peak hours

-• Want to use more renewable electricity when it’s available
+• Want to use more electricity when renewable generation is high

-Energy suppliers are legally required to offer customers a Standard Dynamic Price Contract by 1st June, 2026.
-This was extended from 1st October 2025.
+Energy suppliers with more than 200,000 electricity customers are legally required to offer customers a Standard Dynamic Price Contract from 1st June, 2026.
+This was extended from 1st October, 2025.

 What’s the difference between a variable rate plan and a dynamic tariff?

-Though both variable rate plans and dynamic tariffs offer fluctuating unit rates based on market wholesale costs, they are quite different.
+Though both variable rate plans and dynamic tariffs can change, they work in different ways.

-While dynamic plans can offer big savings if you’re tech-savvy and can adjust when you use energy, variable plans offer less risk and less effort, but fewer savings opportunities.
+While dynamic plans can offer savings if you’re tech-savvy and can adjust your energy use, variable plans usually involve less risk and less effort, but fewer opportunities to save.

 Variable electricity plan